tolache/handle-sigterm-sample/README.md

 # handle-sigterm-sample
-A sample C# console app that handles SIGTERM
+A sample C# console app that handles SIGTERM by creating a dummy file in user home folder